We are a small yet impactful global team, with real world experience of building businesses founded upon diversity of all kinds and equality for all.

 Equaliversity Team & Faculty

-Laura has worked for over a decade in outside-the-box education modalities, applying progressive education principles to facilitate growth for learners from pre-K through to adulthood.
-Her on-the-ground teaching experience includes time both in and out of ‘the system.’
+Mae has worked for over a decade in outside-the-box education modalities, applying progressive education principles to facilitate growth for learners from pre-K through to adulthood.
+Their on-the-ground teaching experience includes time both in and out of ‘the system.’

-Both a creative and a systematic thinker, Laura taps into her affinity for blending structured frameworks with engaging visuals to create high quality educational experiences from behind a computer screen rather than in front of a classroom.
-Most recently, she led a team developing progressive education resources for a global audience at a disruptive EdTech company, with a strong emphasis on learner empowerment, diverse representation, and cross-disciplinary learning.
+Both a creative and a systematic thinker, Mae taps into their affinity for blending structured frameworks with engaging visuals to create high quality educational experiences from behind a computer screen rather than in front of a classroom.
+Most recently, they led a team developing progressive education resources for a global audience at a disruptive EdTech company, with a strong emphasis on learner empowerment, diverse representation, and cross-disciplinary learning.

-She lives in Canada with her partner and children as they work and learn alongside one another at home.
+Mae lives in Canada with their partner and children as they work and learn alongside one another at home.

-From Laura: Mission Equality is the magical workplace environment:
+From Mae: Mission Equality is the magical workplace environment:

 - Fantastic, supportive colleagues.